zhangwei03020915/abp/docs/en/solution-templates/single-layer-web-application/index.md

 ## Getting Started

-Follow the [Getting Started guide](../../get-started/single-layer-web-application.md) to create a new solution using this startup solution template.
+* Follow the [Getting Started guide](../../get-started/single-layer-web-application.md) to create a new solution using this startup solution template.
+* Follow the [TODO application tutorial](../../tutorials/todo/single-layer/index.md) to learn how to create a simple application with this startup solution template.

 ## The Solution Structure